Must applicants submit a GRE score report?

 How much is the application fee?

 Information about the application fee is available at the Rackham Graduate School Website.
-The Department of Economics has a proceedure for U.S. Applicants who may need an application Fee Waiver.
-If you are in need of a fee waiver as a U.S. Citizen, please email email@example.com.
+The Department of Economics has a procedure for applicants who are U.S. citizens or permanent residents who may need an application Fee Waiver.
+If you are in this category and would like to request a fee waiver, please email email@example.com.

 Who do I contact if I'm locked out of my U-M Friend Account?